phpactor/phpactor/doc/adr/0001-package-structure-macro-packages.md

 ```

 - The `Extension` connects the `<subject>` `Model` to the Phpactor
-  conatiner.
+  container.
 There may be an Extension which is "pure" (abstract) and provide
   an exnteion point.
 Others will use the extension point to integrate
   adapters (concrete implementations).
 - The `LanguageServer` and (Phpactor) `Rpc` extensions proide handlers for